 How to Care for Someone With Muscular Dystrophy

-The symptoms of MD are different for everyone, so you’ll need to provide care tailored to their needs.
+The symptoms of MD are different for everyone, so you’ll need to provide home care tailored to their needs.
 In most cases, though, those with MD will need some sort of mobility assistance to maintain some form of independence.
 Crutches, wheelchairs, walkers, canes, and scooters are all common for people with MD.
+Because of this, caregivers should follow proper lifting techniques when caring for someone with MD.

 However, there is much more that goes into caring for someone with Muscular Dystrophy.